rashmichaudhary24/genai-learning-journal/21-Transformers.md

 The model then selects (or samples) the next token from this distribution.

-How these scores are converted into a probability distribution is explained in the Attention Mechanisms note..
+How these scores are converted into a probability distribution is explained in the Attention Mechanisms note.

 ---